bywords/bywords.github.io/_pages/about.md

   - /about.html
 ---

-I am a Postdoctoral Researcher in UCLA, working with [Dr. Jungseock Joo](http://jsjoo.com).

-My research interest lies in understanding and tackling emerging social phenomena using data science methods: so-called *Computational Social Science*.
-I have mostly analyzed the data of online news and social media through machine learning on text.
-Recent interest focuses on online misinformation and bias through the lens of multimedia, such as image and text.
-I hope my research efforts can contribute to making the polarized world a better place!

-I received my Ph.D. from KAIST in 2018 with the honored dissertation with the guidance of [Dr. Meeyoung Cha](https://ds.ibs.re.kr/index.php/ci/).
+I am a Postdoctoral Researcher at UCLA, working with [Dr. Jungseock Joo](http://jsjoo.com).
+Before joining UCLA, I was a postdoc at the Data Analytics group of Qatar Computing Research Institute, and I received my Ph.D. from KAIST in 2018 with the honored dissertation with the guidance of [Dr. Meeyoung Cha](https://ds.ibs.re.kr/index.php/ci/).

-I have published studies at computer science or interdisciplinary conferences, such as WWW, AAAI, CSCW, and ICWSM.
+My research area is **Applied Data Science for Social Good**.
+In particular, I am interested in understanding and tackling emerging social problems through online data, and my goal as a data scientist is to address the problems through machine learning techniques on content and user behaviors.
+Recent interest focuses on developing graph neural network methods for detecting online misinformation and social bias through multi-modal content such as image and text.

 Please check the full list of publication records in my [CV](/files/kunwoo-cv.pdf) or the [Google Scholar profile](https://scholar.google.com/citations?user=xiZ1ImoAAAAJ).
+A summary of the three projects is available at this [page](https://bywords.github.io/research/).